kosi-libs/Kodein/README.md

 #### Transitive dependency
 With those lazily instanciated dependencies, a dependency (very) often needs another dependency.
 Such object should have their dependencies passed to their constructor.
 Thanks to Kotlin's killer type inference engine, Kodein makes retrieval of transitive dependencies really easy:
-Say you have a class that needs a Random:
+Say you have the following class:
 ```kotlin
 public class Dice(private val random: Random, private val max: Int) {
 /*...*/
 }
 ```
-Then it is really easy to get RandomDice's transitive dependencies, simply use `it.instance()` or `it.instance(name)`:
+Then it is really easy to bind RandomDice with it's transitive dependencies, simply use `it.instance()` or `it.instance(name)`:
 ```kotlin
 bind<Random>() with { SecureRandom() }
 constant("max") with 5